Bandier is hosting a private spring sale with 40% off sports bras, leggings, and more — here’s how to access it

 - Check out all of the eligible items here, or keep reading to see 15 of our favorite pieces from the Bandier sale, below.

-Since it was founded in 2014, Bandier has become the go-to spot for activewear that blends “high style with high performance” to help women look and feel great on the go.
+Since it was founded in 2014, Bandier has become the go-to spot for women’s activewear that blends “high style with high performance.”

 Bandier’s well-curated mix of exercise apparel, footwear, and loungewear makes everything from trips to the gym to running errands feel a bit more stylish.
 You’ll find well-known names like Nike and boutique labels like ALALA alongside the retailer’s own in-house brands like Wesley, All Access, and We Over Me.
 If you need a cute outfit for your next Zoom workout class or want to treat yourself to a cozy pair of joggers, Bandier has plenty of options.

-You can find all of the pieces that are eligible and get right to shopping here, or see some of our favorite pieces included the sale below.
+You can find all of the items that are eligible and get right to shopping here, or see some of our favorite pieces included the sale below.

 15 of our favorite pieces from the Bandier Private Spring Sale: